SHARE

 How to Make Creamy Jamaican Cornmeal Porridge

 • Yellow cornmeal.
-If thickly cut cornmeal isn't preferred, using finely cut ones are just fine!
+If thickly cut cornmeal isn't preferred, using finely cut ones are just fine, which results in a creamier texture.

-• Almond Milk.
+• Almond milk.
 You can use any kind of plant-based milk you like or use whole milk, if dairy isn't a bother!
+You can also use a can of full-fat coconut milk as well!

-• Fall Spices.
-We’re talking cinnamon, nutmeg, allspice, and cloves.
+• Spices.
+We’re talking cinnamon, nutmeg, allspice, cloves + pinch of sea salt.

 • Condensed milk.
 This adds a great sweetness to this porridge and adds a nice creaminess to it.
 For a vegan option, you can substitute this with full-fat coconut cream/milk or Let's Do Organic's Dairy-Free Condensed milk.